meepingsnesroms/meepingsnesroms.github.io/index.md

 - Open Source
 - Written in C for best performance and compatibility
 - Runs on any platform (Speed may vary if < 1GHz/1GB RAM)
-- Only Palm OS emulator that plays sound properly
+- Plays sound properly(1)
-- Only Palm OS emulator that supports the Palm SD card hardware
+- Supports the Palm SD card hardware(1)
 - No tracking / It doesn't even connect to the internet

+- 1 = Only palm emulator that supports this feature

 ## Changelog